Niki-600/kdesu-rust-workaround/README.md

 DISCLAIMER:

-I am currently unsure about what security implications applying this fix might have
+I am currently unsure about what security implications applying this fix might have as the wrapper is located in the home directory

 --------------------------------------------------------------------------
 Where does this Issue come from?